cisco-asp-web/LTRMSI-3000/Readme.md

  - Programmatic traffic control using custom SRv6 mappings and intelligent automation

 Participants will gain practical skills in deploying flexible, scalable, and programmable infrastructure purpose-built for AI, HPC, or cloud-native workloads.
-Whether you’re a network engineer, cloud architect, or AI infrastructure specialist, this session bridges the gap between architecture and hands-on implementation.

 ## Contents
 * Repository Overview [LINK](#github-repository-overview)